Hot Cross Buns

 - Work the dough by using a spatula at first and then your hands, kneading into a firm dough, this can take up to ten minutes.

-- Once you have a firm dough, work little bits of the nuttelex into the dough, kneading as you go.
-Note – If you find there is too much Nuttelex to work into the dough or it becomes wet, it’s okay to leave some out.
+- Once you have a firm dough, work little bits of vegan butter into the dough, kneading as you go.
+Note – If you find there is too much butter to work into the dough or it becomes wet, it’s okay to leave some out.

 - Take a section of dough and roll it into a ball, stretch it out between your hands.
 If the dough easily breaks into two, keep kneading.
 You know the dough is ready once it has developed elasticity.
 Don’t be surprised if this takes a while.